Eric Garcia (footballer, born 2001): International career

-After representing Spain at under-19 and under-21 levels, García received his first senior call-up on 20 August 2020, for two UEFA Nations League fixtures against Germany and Ukraine.
+After representing Spain at under-19 and under-21 levels, Garcia received his first senior call-up on 20 August 2020, for two UEFA Nations League fixtures against Germany and Ukraine.
 He made his senior international debut against Ukraine on 6 September 2020, replacing Sergio Ramos in the 61st minute as Spain won 4–0.
-On 24 May 2021, García was included in Luis Enrique's 24-man squad for UEFA Euro 2020.
-Additionally, García was included in the squad for the 2020 Summer Olympics in Tokyo.
+On 24 May 2021, Garcia was included in Luis Enrique's 24-man squad for UEFA Euro 2020.
+Additionally, Garcia was included in the squad for the 2020 Summer Olympics in Tokyo.

+On 25 May 2026, Garcia was named in Spain’s' squad for the 2026 FIFA World Cup.
+A substitute, Eric played only one match, coming on during extra time in the final, as Spain defeated Argentina 1–0 after extra time to win the title.